containerd/accelerated-container-image/docs/WRITABLE.md

 * **dev**

-    It returns a mount of a writable device with fs type when calling snapshotter `Mounts`.
+    It returns a mount of a writable device with fs type parameter when calling snapshotter `Mounts`.
 It is up to the caller to decide when and where to mount the device.
 This device can be passed to a secure container or a vm runtime through virtio-blk.

 ## Usage

 * for containerd/ctr 1.6+

-    Just pass the parameter through `--snapshotter-label`, by passing `dev` or `dir` to `containerd.io/snapshot/overlaybd.writable support`.
+    Just pass the parameter through `--snapshotter-label`, by setting `dev` or `dir` to `containerd.io/snapshot/overlaybd.writable`.

     ```bash
     ctr run --net-host --snapshotter=overlaybd --rm -t --snapshotter-label containerd.io/snapshot/overlaybd.writable=dev registry.hub.docker.com/overlaybd/redis:6.2.1_obd test_rw